freeCodeCamp/guide/src/pages/javascript/tutorials/how-to-create-a-lightbox/index.md

 </div>

 <!-- This is your lightbox, it is contained in a modal.
 Here you provide all the images,
-     controls and another set of preview images as our dots.
+     controls, and another set of preview images as the dots.
 Dots show your user which image is currently active.
 Note that you use entities (e.g. &times;), more info on them at the bottom. -->